-If you’re on a budget or simply fully committed to project DIY you are probably thinking about installing camper van windows yourself.
+If you’re on a budget or simply fully committed to a DIY van build you are probably thinking about installing camper van windows yourself.
 If you’ve never done anything like this, it can of course be daunting.

 But with plenty of research and a dash of self confidence you can totally do it.